GauriLekshmiSathya/odin-recipes/README.md

 # odin-recipes

-This is a reporsitoory for the Web Development Course made by the Odin Project.
+This is a repository for the Web Development Course made by the Odin Project.